velocirobbie/graphene-oxide-percolation/README.md

 ### Ensembles

-In the directory `scripts_for_paper` are tools for running and analysing ensembles of these simulations.
+In the directory `scripts_for_paper/` are tools for running and analysing ensembles of these simulations.

 `ensemble.py` will run a given number of simulations, `epochs`, and collate the coverages and errros into two files `coverages.dat` and `errors.dat`.
 To sweep several rates of nucleation (chi in the paper) we used a simple bash script to execute them `sub.sh`.